ndd21/PHYS281/docs/demo-classes.md

 class.
 As they do not use an instance of the class they do not have access to any of the other class attributes, i.e., they are standalone and must be supplied with all the variables they require.

-Unlike normal methods they do not get passes the `self` argument.
-The make a method static you use the [`@staticmethod`](https://docs.python.org/3/library/functions.html#staticmethod)
+Unlike normal methods they do not get passed the `self` argument.
+To make a method static you use the [`@staticmethod`](https://docs.python.org/3/library/functions.html#staticmethod)
-@(decorator) on the line above the method definition, e.g.:
+@(decorator) on the line above the method definition, e.g.,:

 ```python
 class Line2D: